apify/crawlee/docs/api/Session.md

 <td><code>options.maxErrorScore</code></td><td><code>number</code></td>
 </tr>
 <tr>
-<td colspan="3"><p>Maximum number of failed session usage.
+<td colspan="3"><p>Maximum number of marking session as blocked usage.
 If the <code>errorScore</code> reaches the <code>maxErrorScore</code> session is marked as block and it is thrown away.</p>
 </td></tr><tr>
 <td><code>options.errorScoreDecrement</code></td><td><code>number</code></td>
 </tr>
 <tr>
 <td colspan="3"><p>It is used for healing the session.
-For example: if your session fails two times, but it is successful on the third attempt it&#39;s errorScore is decremented by this number.</p>
+For example: if your session is marked bad two times, but it is successful on the third attempt it&#39;s errorScore is decremented by this number.</p>
 </td></tr><tr>
 <td><code>options.createdAt</code></td><td><code>Date</code></td>
 </tr>